 ERASMUS (All students)

-For semesters abroad in Europe: MBS receives a certain amount from the DAAD each year which it distributes to those students attending universities with bi-lateral agreements (see MBS online partner university database).
-The amount of grant each students receives depends on how much money MBS receives from the DAAD.
-Typically students can expect about €1000 for one semester.
+For semesters abroad in Europe: MBS receives a certain amount from the DAAD each year which it distributes to those students attending an Erasmus+ partner university (see MBS online partner university database).
+The amount of grant each student receives depends on how much money MBS receives from the DAAD, the country of the host university and the situation of the student.

 Deadline for the fall semester: end-April